AlinaSachuk/Beauty_project/src/main/resources/README.md

 * Table _status_table_ - contains information about discounts valid in the beauty saloon;
 * Table _visit_table_ - contains information about customer`s visits to the beauty saloon.

+## Available endpoints for all users

+* http://localhost:8080/customer/registration - POST method to register in Beauty_project application as a customer.

+* http://localhost:8080/product - GET method, shows information about all cosmetic products presented in beauty saloon;
+* http://localhost:8080/product/{id} - GET method, shows actual information about cosmetic product by ID;

+* http://localhost:8080/procedure - GET method, shows information about all procedures carried out in the beauty saloon;
+* http://localhost:8080/procedure/{id} - GET method, shows actual information about certain procedure by ID;

+* http://localhost:8080/employee - GET method, shows information about all employees in the beauty saloon;
+* http://localhost:8080/employee/{id} - GET method, shows information about certain employee by ID;

+* http://localhost:8080/status - GET method, shows information about all statuses in the beauty saloon;
+* http://localhost:8080/status/{id} - GET method, shows information about certain status by ID;

 ## Available endpoints for customers

 * http://localhost:8080/product - GET method, shows information about all cosmetic products presented in beauty saloon;